awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ## Shared Resources<a name="features-shared"></a>

 Systems Manager uses the following shared resources for managing and configuring your AWS resources\.
-Choose the tabs to learn more\.

 ------
 #### [ Documents ]